History of Celtic F.C. (1994–present): Gordon Strachan and Tony Mowbray (2005–2010)

 Gordon Strachan was announced in June 2005 as Martin O'Neill's replacement, after apparently being recommended by O'Neill himself.
 Strachan faced a number of challenges, not least in inheriting an aged squad who were highly expensive and one that had still failed to replace the talismanic Henrik Larsson.
-Strachan made an unpromising start, in particular his first game in which Celtic lost 0–5 to Slovakian side Artmedia Bratislava and recorded their worst ever European result, Celtic, however, quickly regained form and confidence and went on to become the fastest team to win the SPL championship ever, along with the League Cup in the 2005–06 season.
+Strachan made an unpromising start, in particular his first game in which Celtic lost 0–5 to Slovak side Artmedia Bratislava and recorded their worst ever European result, Celtic, however, quickly regained form and confidence and went on to become the fastest team to win the SPL championship ever, along with the League Cup in the 2005–06 season.
 The title was clinched before the league was split with a 1–0 home victory over second-placed Hearts.
 Shaun Maloney had an outstanding season for Celtic and became the first player to win both Player of the Year and Young Player of the Year awards from PFA Scotland in the same season.
 Celtic's home games that season attracted an average attendance of 58,149, placing Celtic at the time behind only Manchester United in highest average attendance for a football club in the UK.